elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 `context.cloud.origin.*` | - | Do not set these fields if trigger type is `other`.  | Trigger specific.
 `context.service.origin.*` | - | Do not set these fields if trigger type is `other`. | Trigger specific.

+If an unhandled error occurs, the `transaction.result` and `transaction.outcome` should both be set to `failure`, except for API Gateway triggers, where `5xx` status codes should be used.

 Note that `faas.*` fields *are not* nested under the context property [in the intake api](https://github.com/elastic/apm-server/blob/master/docs/spec/v2/transaction.json)!

 ### Overwriting Metadata